xandratxan/physical-magnitude/docs/source/howto.rst

 How to guides
 =============

-This section describes how to accomplish common tasks with ``physical-magnitude``.
+This part of the documentation describes how to accomplish common tasks with ``physical-magnitude``.

 .. contents:: Table of Contents